mongodb/docs/source/includes/api/list-tables/requests/serverless.rst

    * - providerSettings.backingProviderName
      - string
      - Required
-     - Cloud service provider on which MongoDB Cloud provisioned the {+serverless-instance+}.
+     - Cloud service provider on which MongoDB Cloud provisions the {+serverless-instance+}.

    * - providerSettings.providerName
      - string
      - Required
-     - Cloud service provider that applies to the provisioned the {+serverless-instance+}.
+     - This value must be the string literal ``SERVERLESS``.

    * - providerSettings.regionName
      - string